weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-import WCSoptionsWithAuth from '../../wcs/img/wcs-options-with-auth.png';
 import WCScreateButton from '../../wcs/img/wcs-create-button.png';
-import WCSApiKeyLocation from '../../wcs/img/wcs-apikey-location.png';

 ## Overview

+Welcome to the Quickstart guide for Weaviate, an open-source vector database.
+This tutorial is intended to be a hands-on introduction to Weaviate.

-Welcome.
-In the next <i class="fa-solid fa-timer"></i> ~20 minutes, you will:
+In the next ~20 minutes, you will:
 - Build a Weaviate vector database, and
 - Query it with:
     - *semantic search*,
     - an added *filter* and
-    - *generative searches* to transform your search results with an LLM.
+    - *generative searches* to transform your search results with a large language model (LLM).

 #### Object vectors

+Vectors are mathematical representations of data objects, which enable similarity-based searches in vector databases like Weaviate.

 With Weaviate, you have options to:
-- Have **Weaviate create vectors**, or
+- Have **Weaviate create vectors** for you, or
 - Specify **custom vectors**.

 This tutorial demonstrates both methods.